-7 Key Rules 7 Key Questions The Data Protection Act is not a barrier to sharing information Is there a clear and legitimate purpose for sharing?
-2. Be open and honest with the person from the outset Does the information identify a living person?
-Is it confidential?
-Seek advice if in doubt (can be done without disclosing identity) Do you have consent to share?
-If you do not have consent, is there sufficient Share with consent where appropriate (and without it if it is in the public interest to do so) public interest to share the information?
-6. Are you sharing appropriately and securely?
-5. Consider safety and well-being of the person involved 7.
-Have you properly recorded the information sharing decision?
-Necessary, proportionate, relevant, accurate, timely and secure Keep a record of your decision and what you share.
+7 Key Rules 7 Key Questions 1.
+T he Data Protection Act is not a barrier to sharing 1.
+Is there a clear and legitimate purpose for ir nformation sharing?
+2. B e open and honest with the person from the 2.
+Does the information identify a living 0 outset person?
+3. S eek advice if in doubt (can be done without 3.
+Is it confidential? d lisclosing identity) 4.
+Do you have consent to share?
+4. S hare with consent where appropriate (and 5.
+If you do not have consent, is there v vithout it if it is in the public interest to do so) sufficient public interest to share the 5.
+C Consider safety and well-being of the person information? ir nvolved 6.
+Are you sharing appropriately and securely?
+6. N lecessary, proportionate, relevant, accurate, 7.
+Have you properly recorded the information ti imely and secure sharing decision?
+7. K eep a record of your decision and what you S hare.